himoto/ParamEstim/README.md

 using .ParamEstim
 optimize();

-#= If you want to continue from where you stopeed in the last parameter search,
+#= If you want to continue from where you stopped in the last parameter search,

 optimize_continue();